zkldi/uscir-spec/source/common/api.rst

      - See table above.
    * - ``description``
      - String
-     - A human-readable error message, which can be displayed to the user.
+     - A human-readable message, which can be displayed to the user.

 ###################
 Conditional Keys